bespinian/blog/content/posts/vault-migration/index.md

 - Minimal downtime to avoid disruptions to dependent services.
 - Data integrity with a verifiable transition from the old to the new instance.
-- Seamless DNS switchover to ensure applications continued to function without configuration changes.
+- Seamless switchover to ensure applications continued to function without configuration changes.
 - A rollback strategy in case of unforeseen issues.